bbugyi200/funky/README.md

 # Installation Notes

-Installing LocalAlias is as simple as copying the script to a directory that is on your systems `PATH`.
+Installing LocalAlias is as simple as copying the script to a directory that is on your system's `PATH`.
 An ideal location for unix systems would be `/usr/local/bin`.

 ### Dependencies